Sherene Razack: Controversy

 In early August 2002, Razack, the director of OISE's Centre for Integrative Anti-racism Studies at the time, wrote a letter about the Israeli–Palestinian conflict.
 In it she denounced Israeli "atrocities beyond belief" enacted on the Palestinian people during the Battle of Jenin, and the ongoing Israeli military occupation of Palestine.
 The letter and a Pro-Palestine petition it introduced were emailed to the University of Toronto's student body and faculty.
 The letter was signed by 15 professors from the U of T, and 22 professors not affiliated with the university.
 Simon Rosenblum, a spokesman for the Canadian Jewish congress, called the letter "a prejudicial, inflammatory and highly biased view" of the Israeli–Palestine conflict that "pays no attention to Israel's attempts to achieve peace nor Israel's legitimate need for self-defence."
-B'nai Brith Canada took issue with the letter's content's because it created "a poisoned environment [...] for Jewish students at U of T." According to the organisation, the letter created an atmosphere in which Jewish students, associated to Israel because of their religion, were subject to anti-Semitic attitudes.
+B'nai Brith Canada took issue with the letter's content's because it created "a poisoned environment [...] for Jewish students at U of T." According to the organisation, the letter created an atmosphere in which Jewish students, associated to Israel because of their religion and ethnicity, were subject to anti-Semitic attitudes.

 The U of T defended Razack, as Jane Stirling, a spokeswoman for the university, declared to the press that "faculty at a university must be able to voice unpopular or controversial ideas."
 Another spokeswoman echoed this idea, re-affirming that the "U of T does not muzzle its community when it comes to political discourse."
 However, acting president Shirley Neuman underlined that Razack was not speaking on behalf of the University of Toronto when she wrote the letter as Razack instead specifically stated that she was speaking on the behalf of "Canadian scholars meeting at the First National Conference on Critical Race Scholarship and the University."
 The link to the letter and the petition were removed from the Ontario Institute for Studies in Education (OISE) website in late August 2002.